Thursday Night Football SGP, props: Buccaneers vs. Falcons same-game parlay bets

 How to make Falcons vs. Buccaneers SGP picks

-In addition, the SportsLine Machine Learning Model has three other NFL props that are rated 4.5 stars or better that could be a part of your Bucs vs. Falcons SGP picks.
+In addition, the SportsLine Machine Learning Model has 12 other NFL props that are rated 4 stars or better that could be a part of your Bucs vs. Falcons SGP picks.
 You can only see the Machine Learning Model's Thursday Night Football NFL parlay at SportsLine.

 What are the model's top TNF same-game parlay picks you should target with your Falcons vs. Bucs predictions?
 Visit SportsLine now to see the Thursday Night Football SGP from the SportsLine Machine Learning Model and find out.